elk-audio/elk-docs/README.md

 # Elk Development Kit Documentation

+To read the documentation, follow this link: https://elk-audio.github.io/elk-docs/

 This repository contains the source files, and generated HTML output, for the Elk Development Kit Documentation.

-You can browse the documentation by opening the `./docs/index.html` file in your browser.
+If you have cloned/downloaded this repository you can browse the documentation by opening the `./docs/index.html` file in your browser.

-The documentation is also available online here: https://elk-audio.github.io/elk-docs/

-All sections are written in MarkDown, and have to use the [CommonMark flavor](https://commonmark.org/).

-This is accepted as a standard by [Sphinx](http://www.sphinx-doc.org) and [ReadtheDocs](https://readthedocs.com/).
+All sections are written in MarkDown, and have to use the [CommonMark flavor](https://commonmark.org/), the accepted standard by [Sphinx](http://www.sphinx-doc.org) and [ReadtheDocs](https://readthedocs.com/).
 The only exception is the index, which uses ReStructuredText - the main format for Sphinx - so that indexes can be generated.

-## Building
+## Building HTML From Source Files

+If you have made any changes to an .MD documentation file, you also need to take the below steps to make the changes available through the web link.

 Install [Sphinx](http://www.sphinx-doc.org/en/stable/):